Clinical-Genomics/MIP/README.md

 - add_depth.pl
 - rank_list_filter.pl

-Dependening on what programs you include in the MIP analysis you also need to add these programs to your bashrc
+Depending on what programs you include in the MIP analysis you also need to add these programs to your bashrc

 - FastQC
 - Mosaik